sissyliberation/lychrel/README.md

 Description
 -----------

-Lychrel Number Calculator done in JavaScript.
+Lychrel Number Calculator in JavaScript.

 You can learn more about Lychrel Numbers [here](http://en.wikipedia.org/wiki/Lychrel_number).

 Demo
 -----------------

-You can view it [here](http://yvescourtois.com/lychrel/).
+You can view it [here](http://novacourtois.github.io/lychrel/).